reference·6 min read

-Full list of Section 201 safeguard Chapter 99 codes (9903.45.*), covering large residential washers and solar cells/modules, with product groupings and HTS tool guidance.
+Full list of Section 201 safeguard Chapter 99 codes (9903.45.*), covering large residential washers and solar cells/modules, plus the May 2026 quartz surface products safeguard watch.

 Quick Answer